bluejayA/substation/docs/reference/developers/formselector-guide.md

 **FormSelector** is a powerful selection component for choosing items from large lists with multi-column display, search/filter capabilities, and support for both single and multi-select modes.
 It's used extensively for selecting resources like networks, images, flavors, and security groups.

+Selecting from thousands of resources without search is user torture.
+FormSelector handles search, scrolling, multi-column display, and multi-select so your users don't quit in frustration.

 ## Location

 - **Component:** [Sources/Substation/Components/FormSelector.swift](https://github.com/cloudnull/substation/blob/main/Sources/Substation/Components/FormSelector.swift)